I’ve been exhausted lately. Not just physically exhausted, but emotionally and spiritually drained.

 The good news is that is not true!
 You will recover!
 You have the power to bring yourself back into the light.

-Here are six ways that you can love your life once again.
+Here are eight ways that you can love your life once again.

 1) Let go of living your life for other people